peadargrant/automation/t02_setup/setup_lab.md

 First, I will use it to distribute all the files you need to you on an ongoing basis.
 You will start today using it to maintain your on-going lab work for assessment.

-1. Open up PowerShell in Windows Terminal and navigate to the Desktop folder using `cd`.
+1. Open up PowerShell in Windows Terminal and navigate to your home folder using `cd`.
-   (Folder path should look like  `C:\Users\D92929292\Desktop`)
+   (Folder path should look like  `C:\Users\D92929292`)
 2. Run the command `git clone https://github.com/peadargrant/automation.git`.
-3. Use `ls` to confirm that the `automation` folder now exists in your `Desktop` folder.
+3. Use `ls` to confirm that the `automation` folder now exists in your home folder.
-4. Confirm visually on the desktop that the `automation` folder appears.
+4. Confirm visually using Explorer that the `automation` folder appears.
 5. Close PowerShell.